migu/99BottlesOfBeer/README.md

 99BottlesOfBeer
 ===============

-Java implementation of 99 Bottles Of Beer that makes use of Java 8 features.
+Java implementation of _99 Bottles of Beer_ that makes use of Java 8 features.